cs10/bjc-su22-blue/syllabus.md

 ## Welcome

 Welcome to CS10: The Beauty and Joy of Computing!
-We’re really excited to have you on board with us this Fall for a gentle but thorough introduction to computer science.
-Our course will start out in the blocks-based language Snap!, but will transition into Python once you have learned the basic concepts of programming.
+We’re really excited to have you on board with us this Spring for a gentle but thorough introduction to computer science.
+Our course will start out in the blocks-based language Snap<em>!</em>, but will transition into Python once you have learned some fundementals of programming.
 By the end of the class, we hope you walk away with a deeper understanding of the ideas that have come to define computer science, the ability to build your own programs, and the confidence to apply these skills in whichever field you choose to pursue.

 ## Platforms

-This Fall, CS10 will be be primarily in person, but will also be delivered in a hybrid format for those of you who cannot attend in person.
-We will make use of the following platforms:
+This Spring, CS10 will be be primarily in person, but we will also have some activites held online, including the entirety of the first two weeks.:

 * **Course Website**: The day-to-day happenings of the course (and links to all the platforms below) can be found at cs10.org.
 * **Ed**: This will be our main Q&A platform, where you can ask questions, see announcements, and participate in our meme contest (yes, a meme contest).
 What’s more, by asking and answering questions, you also get a chance to earn some extra EPA points (more on that later)!
 * **Gradescope**: This is where you will submit assignments and reading quizzes.
-* **Prairie Learn**: This is where you will take exams (even in-person students).
+* **bCourses:** bCourses will be the place for your Reading Quizzes, and will contain all of your other grades.
 * **Zoom**: Live sessions, discussion sections will be held via Zoom.
-* **Discord**: Online lab sections and office hours will be held via Discord.
+* **Ohyay**: Online lab sections and office hours will be held via Ohyay.
+Ohyay is a new tool which lets us build some interactive spaces.

 ## Primary Course Components